codepr/codepr.github.io/_posts/2019-03-07-sol-mqtt-broker-p4.md

-Maybe all these data structures are a bit of an overkill for such a low-size project, but I like to have generic containers and data structures available when I start a project longer than a bunch of lines, for convenience and for future increments and implementations where they could make it handy to add new features.
+Maybe all these data structures are a bit of an overkill for such a low-size project, but I like to have generic containers and data structures available when I start a project longer than a bunch of lines, for convenience and for future increments and implementations where they could come handy.
 And of course, there's the learning and exploration side of this activity which I found very valuable.

-Let's start with a simple hashtable, essentially an array that uses a hashing function to obtain a valid index to store our information, trying to minimize the collisions (e.g. keys that compute to the same hash) as much as possible.
+Let's start with a simple hashtable, essentially an array that uses a hashing function to obtain a valid index to store our information, trying to minimize the collisions (e.g. keys that compute to the same hash resulting in an already taken index in the array) as much as possible.

 <br>
 ![Hashtable representation]({{site.url}}{{site.baseurl}}/assets/images/hashtable.png#content-image)